"This here song might offend you some If it does it's because you're dumb" —Frank Zappa, "Wind Up Workin' in a Gas Station"

 Protest Song: Many, many examples to name.
 Played both relatively straight ("Trouble Every Day", "Who Needs the Peace Corps?", "Plastic People") and subverted ("Who Are The Brain Police?", "Flower Punk").

 Public Secret Message: He included secret messages and clues in the album art work and lyrics of his songs that are still being decyphered by fans and music historians world wide.
 He also had at least one secret word in each concert that he gave, usually inside jokes between him and his band members.

 Recurring Riff: Often from songs written decades earlier; see xenochrony above.

 Reference Overdosed: Zappa's work is literally packed with references to other musical works and genres, 20th century politics and society and even inside jokes.
 Fans are still deciphering hidden meanings.

-Refuge in Audacity: Became increasingly prevalent as the years passed, although it was there from the start - it was unheard of for an unknown rock group to release a double album at the time Freak Out! appeared, and by some accounts it's the first rock double album of any kind.
+Refuge In Unmitigated Audacity: Became increasingly prevalent as the years passed, although it was there from the start - it was unheard of for an unknown rock group to release a double album at the time Freak Out! appeared, and by some accounts it's the first rock double album of any kind.
 The fact that Tom Wilson produced it probably helped the group's fortunes a lot - Wilson had, by that point, gotten the kind of stature that basically meant any act he produced could do pretty much anything they wanted, as long as he signed off on it (which he usually did - he was a smart enough producer to trust his artists' instincts).